openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

 fdatasync(fd: number): Promise&lt;void&gt;

-Asynchronously synchronizes data in a file.
-This API uses a promise to return the result.
+Flushes data of a file to disk.
+This API uses a promise to return the result asynchronously. **fdatasync()** is similar to **fsync()**, but does not flush modified metadata unless that metadata is needed.

 **System capability**: SystemCapability.FileManagement.File.FileIO